Penalties for Driving Without a License and Driving While Suspended or Revoked

 All states issue driver's licenses and impose penalties on motorists who get caught driving without a valid license.
 Generally, these penalties vary depending on whether the motorist just didn't have a license or was operating a vehicle while his or her license was suspended or revoked.

-But if the person was driving after having his or her license suspended or revoked, the offense is generally more serious.
+In most states, driving without a license becomes a more serious offense when it involves operating a vehicle while your license is suspended or revoked.
 Depending on the situation, driving while suspended or revoked can be a misdemeanor or even a felony.

 Some states recognize defenses to traffic violations related to unlicensed driving.
-Common defenses are:
+A few defenses that might work include:

 • necessity, and